Why I Am a Vegetarian: Addresses

-Moore wrote the paper "Why I Am a Vegetarian" around the early part of 1895, which was primarily on the benefits of living on a vegetable diet, along with his opinions on the advances in the animal rights advocacy movement.
-He delivered an address with this paper, before the Chicago Vegetarian Society at the newly constructed Great Northern Hotel, on the northeast corner of Dearborn Street and Jackson Boulevard in Chicago, on March 3, 1895.
-Moore was persuaded to publish the paper, and it was printed shortly afterwards.
-The Chicago Vegetarian Society published the pamphlet Why I Am a Vegetarian, based on his speech, later that year.
-The preface is dated May 3, 1895.
+Moore wrote "Why I Am a Vegetarian" in early 1895.
+The paper discussed the benefits of a vegetable diet and Moore's views on the animal rights movement.
+He delivered it before the Chicago Vegetarian Society at the newly constructed Great Northern Hotel, on the northeast corner of Dearborn Street and Jackson Boulevard in Chicago, on 3 March 1895.
+Moore was persuaded to publish the paper, and it was printed later that year.
+The preface is dated 3 May 1895.

-Another address, after the printing of the pamphlet, was delivered by Moore around June 1896, at the Philosophic Club, in Englewood, Chicago.
-The lecture was reported, in the monthly Food, Home and Garden newsletter, as being well received by those in attendance, with a discussion that followed afterwards.
-On the reading, Dr. Viola H. Ludden wrote that "the paper was broad and most excellent; full of scientific suggestion and humane thought."
+Moore delivered another address on the subject around June 1896 at the Philosophic Club in Englewood, Chicago.
+The monthly newsletter Food, Home and Garden reported that the lecture was well received and followed by discussion.
+Viola H. Ludden wrote that "the paper was broad and most excellent; full of scientific suggestion and humane thought."

-Moore continued to give addresses on the subject of vegetarianism and animal rights with the Chicago Vegetarian Society for the following two decades, until his death in 1916.